Marginal/XPlane2Blender/XPlaneReadme.txt

 Mail me <x-plane@marginal.org.uk> with any questions, problems etc.
 If reporting a problem, please try to send me the contents of the Console window.
+In Mac OS X, this is the "Console" program.
+In Windows this the window titled "Blender" that looks like a "Command Prompt".

 Limitations
 -----------
 Import:
- - Line, Smoke_Black and Smoke_White objects are ignored.
+ - Line, Smoke_Black and Smoke_White X-Plane objects are ignored.
  - Ambient, Difuse, Specular, Emission and Shiny attributes are ignored.
  - Level-of-detail is not supported.
 Any objects that are only visible from a non-zero distance are ignored.